-If you are selling t-shirts, or making your own cut files (SVG, DXF, EPS, PNG, etc.), then it’s important to know how to create a mock up.
-You can do this with a variety of different design software programs, but today I’m going to show you how to do this in Cricut Design Space.
+If you are selling t-shirts or SVGs on Etsy, then it’s important to know how to create a mock up.
+You can do this with a variety of different design software programs, but I’m going to show you how to do this in Cricut Design Space.

 You can really use whatever background template you have to make a mock up for your products.
 I have seen more unusual things like napkins templates, yoga mat templates, and so much more.